AbdullahSafwan/node_note_taker/TECHNICAL_ANALYSIS.md

   complexity and setup time.
 - Used optimistic locking instead of database-level locks to support horizontal scalability at the cost of occasional client retries.
+- Kept a single branch for codebase to simplify development and deployment, sacrificing advanced CI/CD workflows and merging strategies.
 - Implemented Redis caching with manual invalidation, increasing code complexity while significantly improving read performance.
 - Prioritized clean architecture and clarity over advanced features such as